neovimhaskell/nvim-hs/README.md

 The downside of this is that your compilation times will be longer the more plugins you include this way.

+### Writing your own functions that you can call from neovim

+The stack template generated a few files for you that you can use as a template to write your own plugins.
+If you edit them and make a mistake that the Haskell compiler can detect, an item in the quickfix list should appear.
+This is, unless you removed `plugins defaultConfig` from `nvim.hs`.

 # Contributing

 Documentation, typo fixes and alike will almost always be merged.